cyberrangecz/docs/docs/extras/logging/how-to-use-it.md

 **2. Set the KYPO Head IP for sandbox service:**

-Open the [kypo-sandbox-service-config.yml](https://gitlab.ics.muni.cz/muni-kypo-crp/devops/kypo-crp-deployment/-/blob/master/provisioning/roles/kypo-crp-configuration/templates/configuration/sandbox-service/kypo-sandbox-service-config.yml) file (located in the `/provisioning/roles/kypo-crp-configuration/templates/configuration/sandbox-service/kypo-sandbox-service-config.yml`) and under the `application_configuration` uncomment and set the `kypo_head_ip` to the IP address of your local machine.
+Open the [main.yml](https://gitlab.ics.muni.cz/muni-kypo-crp/devops/kypo-crp-deployment/-/blob/master/provisioning/roles/kypo-crp-head/defaults/main.yml) file (located in the `/kypo-crp-deployment/provisioning/roles/kypo-crp-head/defaults/main.yml`) and set the `kypo_head_ip` to the IP address of your local machine.

 !!! note
-    If you don't uncomment the `kypo_head_ip` attribute, all logs will be stored on the **MAN** in the `/data/idm-logs/man.log` file.
+    If you don't change the `kypo_head_ip` variable, all logs will be stored on the **MAN** in the `/data/idm-logs/man.log` file.

 !!! note
     You can check if your data are getting into the ELK infrastructure by using the following command inside the `elasticsearch` docker container to list all data stored in the Elasticsearch: